v-franco/qmk-keymaps/Corne/README.md

 # The Corne Keyboard

-The corne is a split keyboard laid out in a 3 by 6 column staggered keys, and 3 thumb keys per side.
+The corne [(crkbd)](https://github.com/foostan/crkbd) is a split keyboard with a layout of 3 by 6 column staggered keys, and 3 thumb keys per side.
-It functions using the QMK Firmware, which allows full customization of the board, which is very helpful because not everyone willl have the same needs in a keyboard, specially with one that has only 42 keys and depends on layers in order to access all the characters, key combinations, and macros not available on the base layer.

 # Why use a crkbd when I already had a planck?